conanite/nydp/README.md

   has-a execution-stack

-Flame wars:

-We do not wish to suggest by "Not Your Daddy's Parentheses" that Common Lisp, Scheme, Racket, Arc, Clojure or your favourite other lisp are somehow old-fashioned or in need of improvement.
+We do not wish to suggest by "Not Your Daddy's Parentheses" that Common Lisp, Scheme, Racket, Arc, Clojure or your favourite other lisp are somehow old-fashioned, inferior, or in need of improvement in any way.

-TODO: Write a gem description

 ## Installation